enghwa/MultiRegion-Serverless-Workshop/3_Replication/README.md

 contacts are configured and up-to-date on the domain's SOA/registration records since you may need to receive an approval e-mail in the next step.-->

-To purchase your own domain

-1. Click **Register Domain**
-2. Type your own domain name and choose a domain name (ex. firstname-lastname.co.uk)
-3. Click **Check** to find out whether the domain name is available
-4. If the domain is available, choose **Add to cart**.
-The domain name appears in your shopping cart
-5. In the shopping cart, choose the number of years that you want to register the domain for
-6. Choose **Continue**
-7. On the **Contact Details for Your Domains** page, enter contact information for the domain registrant, administrator, and technical contacts.
-The values that you enter here are applied to all of the domains that you're registering.
-8. Choose **Continue**.
-Select the check box to confirm that you've read the terms of service, and choose **Complete Purchase**

-It will take around

-For the remainder of this workshop we will use `example.com` as to demonstrate.
-Please substitute your own domain into any commands or configurations.

 #### High-level instructions

 Navigate over to the Route53 Console and under **Registered domains** select